payal1103/Face-Recognition-Emotion-Detection-2022/README.md

 ### Installation

 * Web Application
-To run the web application on your local host, perform the following steps:
+To run the web application on your local host, perform the following steps: <br>
-Clone the GitHub Repo
+Clone the GitHub Repo <br>
 Create Virtual environment from VS Code(Windows)
 ```sh
   python -m venv name_of_virtual_environment